jeffpar/lonedissent/_posts/2019-03-01-supreme-court-audio.md

 If someone wants a copy of anything on those tapes, they have to fill out a form and wait for the archives to produce a reference or "shelf" copy.
 In the old days, those reference copies would be 5-inch reel-to-reel tapes.
-As technology progressed, cassette tapes were used to create reference copies, and more recently, audio CDs.
+As technology progressed, cassette tapes were used to hold reference copies, and more recently, audio CDs.

 However, if you're lucky and someone else has already requested a tape you're interested in,